How Mycoplasma and Ureaplasma are Sexually Transmitted Infections Transmitted?

 - Ureaplasma Urealyticum–This kind of urinary tract infection may get contracted through sexual contact and pregnant women may pass the infection to their baby in the womb or at the time of childbirth.
-The infection does not cause problems in most cases, however, it has been linked with pneumonia, preterm labour, low birth weight and septicemia.
+The infection does not cause problems in most cases, however, it has been linked with pneumonia, preterm labour, low birth weight and septicaemia.

-What Causes Ureaplasma or Mycoplasma Infection?
+What Causes a Ureaplasma or Mycoplasma Infection?

 Mycoplasma pneumoniae is usually present in the mucus of your respiratory tract and can spread when infected droplets are inhaled.

 What Are the Symptoms of Ureaplasma or Mycoplasma Infection?

 - Pain during sexual intercourse.

 - Atypical Vaginal discharge